mariuszczyz/centos-dhcpd/README.md

-# CentOS 7 Common Initial Setup Tasks
+# CentOS 7 DHCPd Installation and Configuration Role

 This role installs and configured a very basic, single subnet local DHCP server.